 - The fee is $9.
 Fees are non-refundable.

 - Payment is by credit card (MasterCard, VISA, or Discover), check or money order.
-Fees are deposited upon receipt.
+We deposit fees upon receipt.

-- The Office of Vital Records returns applications that are incomplete, not signed in front of a notary public and not paid in full at the time of application.
+- The Office of Vital Records returns applications that are incomplete, not signed in front of a notary public, or not paid in full at the time of application.

 - Fax your application to 651-201-5740.
-Do not fax it more than once; each application will be processed as a separate request.
-A raised notary seal must be shaded by pencil.
+Do not fax it more than once; we process each application as a separate request.
+Shade over a raised notary seal with a pencil.